US expands COVID boosters to all adults, final hurdle ahead

 The companies studied 10,000 adults of all ages and found that a booster restored protection against symptomatic infections to about 95% even while the extra-contagious delta variant was surging.
 It’s too soon to know if that high level of protection will last longer after a third shot than after the second, something Sahin said the companies will carefully track.

-Backing up that evidence, Britain released real-world data this week showing the same jump in protection once it began offering boosters to middle-aged and older adults.
+Backing up that evidence, Britain released real-world data showing the same jump in protection once it began offering boosters to middle-aged and older adults.
 Israel has credited widespread boosters for helping to beat back another wave of the virus in that country.

 More than 195 million Americans are fully vaccinated, defined as having received two doses of the Pfizer or Moderna vaccines or the single-dose Johnson & Johnson vaccine.
 More than 30 million already have received a booster.